 Hope you give Farmer cheese a try!
 Here’s the recipe.

 - Stir ingredients together and refrigerate.

-- Spread about 2 TB on your favorite cracker, bread or use as dip for baby carrots.
+- Spread on your favorite low FODMAP cracker, gluten free bread or use as dip for baby carrots.